sudograph/sudograph/sudograph-book/src/schema-relations.md

 # Relations

 Relations allow you to describe the relationships between object types and their fields.
-Sudograph has a variety of relation capabilities:
+Sudograph has a variety of relation capabilities.
+Please note that the `name` argument of the `@relation` directive is just an arbitrary string, there is no DSL required.
+The only requirement is that the `name` argument be the same on both sides of the relation.

 ## One-to-one relations